-Can red wine relieve from the symptoms of sore throat?
+Can red wine relieve the symptoms of sore throat?

 Should I drink a glass of red wine a day to boost the immune system?

 It seems that a glass of red wine a day is good for you!
 But, there are many people who shouldn’t drink alcohol at all.
-Consult your physician before changing your diet, or start drinking wine.
+Consult your physician before changing your diet.